TheAlternativeZurich/HackingSessionSheet/130-remote.md

 In this exercise you will learn how to access a compute cluster and do stuff on it and get results.
 For this please first find the C program called `supercoolNumercialSimulation.c`.  `ssh` and `scp` are the most important commands you will use within this exercise. `ssh` is used to connect to a machine remotely, while `scp` is used to copy files.
 For this exercise, it's probably best if you don't lose yourself in trying to understand how `ssh`, resp. `scp` works exactly, because there is quite a bit of cryptography and complicated network stuff involved.
 To get a general idea of how it works: `ssh` stands for "Secure Shell" and `scp` stands for "Secure Copy".
 Both make use of the cryptographic library `openSSL` in order to be able to exchange your data securely.
 If you are interested, you may also use the utility `sftp` for transferring files.
 If you do this, you need to check online for documentation (or run `man sftp`) since the solution to this exercise shows the `scp` method.

-a) Connect to $Supercomputer via ssh.
+a) Connect to pterodactyl.vsos.ethz.ch with the user "hacker" via ssh (the password is "hacker).
 b) Make yourself familiar on the remote machine and make a directory with your name as the directory name.
 c) Return to your local machine.
 d) Copy the C program you found before to your directory on the remote machine.